music-suite/music-suite/docs/src/User-Guide.md

-THe standard pitch representation implements the pitch of common (or Western) music notation, with built-in support for the diatonic/chromatic transposition, enharmonics and spelling.
+The standard pitch representation implements the pitch of common (or Western) music notation, with built-in support for the diatonic/chromatic transposition, enharmonics and spelling.

 # Harmony

+While the `Pitch` and `Interval` types allow us to represent pitch (at least in the Western/classical framework), they do not tell us much about *harmony*.
+We need types to represent *collections* and *relationships* between pitches, including modes, chords and scales.

+The simplest (and most general) way of doing this is to work with *generic* container types provided by Haskell: these include sets, lists, maps and so on.
+However music theory defines some very specific structures that are not always captured by generic containers.
+In this chapter we will look at some structures that make particular sense from a musical point of view.

-TODO Pitch containers
+TODO data/codata

 ## Ambitus and range